 Honors Program in Italian

-Majors who plan to seek special honors in Italian may apply to the honors adviser for admission to the honors program during the semester in which they will complete sixty semester hours of coursework.
+Majors who plan to seek special honors in Italian may apply to the Italian Faculty Advisor for admission to the honors program during the semester in which they will complete sixty semester hours of coursework.
 To enter the program, a student must have completed at least sixty semester hours of coursework, including twelve hours of upper-division coursework in Italian.
 These twelve hours must include Italian 365, Italian 375, or Italian Civilization 360.
 A University grade point average of at least 3.00 and a grade point average in Italian of at least 3.50 are also required for admission.

 The requirements for graduation with special honors are:

 - Italian 379H, Honors Tutorial Course, with a grade of at least B;

 - Completion of the Italian major, which includes 24 upper-division hours of Italian (ITL)

 - Satisfactory performance on an honors examination;

 - A University cumulative grade point average of at least 3.00 and a grade point average of at least 3.50 in hte coursework required for the major and for honors.

 - Completion in residence at the University of at least sixty semester hours of coursework counted toward the degree.